Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 Table \ref{tab:qa_pri} compares the private information retention rate $r_{\text{pri}}$ across models on $D_{special}$ test set from four QA datasets.
-Eraser4RAG consistently achieves the lowest $r_{\text{pri}}$ among all compared baselines, demonstrating its effectiveness in privacy removal with average reductions of 13.7\%, 21.8\%, and 27.6\% compared to the Abstraction model, gpt-each, and gpt-all, respectively.
-Among the baselines, gpt-all exhibits the highest retention rate, suggesting that using a global privacy-aware prompt for GPT-4o is less effective in eliminating sensitive information compared to document-specific rewriting.
-Abstraction model achieves relatively lower retention rates but remains less effective than Eraser4RAG, likely due to its inability to fully obscure sensitive relations.
+Among rewriting-based baselines, Eraser4RAG consistently achieves the lowest $r_{\text{pri}}$; NER and DP-KSA obtain even lower values, but through aggressive removal strategies (entity masking or keyword suppression) that severely compromise public information retention.
+Among the other baselines, gpt-all exhibits the highest retention rate, suggesting that using a global privacy-aware prompt for GPT-4o is less effective in eliminating sensitive information compared to document-specific rewriting.
+Abstraction model remains less effective than Eraser4RAG due to replacing private spans is unable to fully obscure sensitive relations.
+Compared with Abstraction, gpt-each, and gpt-all, Eraser4RAG yields lower private triple retention on all four datasets, indicating that relation-aware rewriting is more effective than span-level abstraction or prompt-only rewriting.